shxd10/leaderboards-web/README.md

-generic leaderboards website
+generic leaderboards website <br/>
-mostly as an "exercise" to learn rust
+mostly as a rust practice